grompe/BTWTweak/patcher/readme.txt

   (MC-8662); framed maps now occupy full block, and label of a renamed item is displayed when looking at the frame.

+- Greatly reduced chance for scroll drop from ocelots, for balance

 v0.9d

 - Removed restriction to Java 6/7 because of the way script engine was used.